Kai-Guan/BFS-Visualisation/README.md

-# A Visualisation of BFS And a Graph
+# A Visualisation of BFS And Graphs

 Made using python 3.10.7 and pygame 2.1.2.